Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should transfer all pending fees to caller.
+- Should claim all pending fees for msg.sender and transfer to recipient.
 - Should reset pending fees to zero after claiming.
-- Should emit `FeesClaimed` event with correct parameters.
+- Should emit `FeesClaimed` event with correct recipient and amount.
+- Should allow claiming fees to different recipient addresses.
 - Should allow claiming fees multiple times as they accumulate.
 - Should work correctly for namespace creator.
 - Should work correctly for contract owner.